nperraud/darkmattergan/README.md

 The file `cosmotools/data/fmap.py` contains a few functions to perform this mapping.
 In this work, we used the mapping function `stat_foward` and the inverse mapping function `stat_backward` with parameter `c=2e4` and `shift=1`.

-Foward transformation (linear scale)         |  Foward transformation (log scale)
+Forward transformation (linear scale)         |  Forward transformation (log scale)
 :-------------------------:|:-------------------------:
 ![](images/trans_linear.png "Histogram of the original cubes") | ![](images/trans_log.png "Histogram of the mapped cubes")

 Reminder: **Before computing the score, the data need to be remapped to its initial domain.**

-## Training and evaluation
+## Training and evaluation (3D)
 The training of the model is done using the script found in the folder `nbody-3D`.
+You can use `nbody-0-32.py`, `nbody-32-64.py`, `nbody-64-256.py` to train the three scales used in the paper.
-These script will create checkpoints and tensorboard summaries in the folder `saved_results`.
+These scripts will create checkpoints and tensorboard summaries in the folder `saved_results`.
 The evaluation is then done using the notebook `generate_sample_3d.ipynb` in the folder `notebooks`.
 You will need to choose manually good checkpoints in order to get the best results.

 Alternatively, you can avoid training the model and download the checkpoints on https://zenodo.org/record/3257564